A formalization of convex polyhedra based on the simplex method: Polyhedra, Linear Programming and Duality

-More generally, convex polyhedra can be defined over any ordered field.
+More generally, convex polyhedra can be defined over any ordered field (see \eg{}~\cite{Joswig2016}).
 This is why our formalization relies on a variable \C$R$ of the type $\C$realFieldType and column vectors of size \C$m$ with entries of type \C$R$.
 In this paper, we usually omit \C$R$ in the notation of these types, for the sake of readability.
-The polyhedron associated with the matrix \C$A:'M_(m,n)$ and the vector \C$b:'cV_m$ is then defined by means of a Boolean predicate, using the construction \C$pred$ of \MathCompShort{}:
+The polyhedron associated with \C$A:'M_(m,n)$ and \C$b:'cV_m$ is then defined by means of a Boolean predicate, using the construction \C$pred$ of \MathCompShort{}: